 If any of our product candidates are approved, in order to produce the quantities necessary to meet anticipated market demand, we may need to increase our manufacturing capacity.
-If we are unable to produce our product candidates in sufficient quantities to meet the requirements for the launch of these products or to meet future demand, our revenue and gross margins could be adversely affected.
+If we are unable to produce our product candidates and in sufficient quantities to meet the requirements for the launch of these products or to meet future demand, our revenue and gross margins could be adversely affected.

 Our manufacturing depends on our suppliers.
 For single-use technology, we depend on specialty-manufactured bags and our reliability on the supply of such bags can impact manufacturing.
-In addition, although we use a single source to reduce the risk of variation the quality of such bags may vary, in certain rare circumstances, the bag components may leak into the product, which would make the product unsuitable.
+In addition, the quality of such bags may vary, and in certain rare circumstances, the bag components may leak into the product, which would make the product unsuitable.
 We also depend on the timely supply and quality of all raw materials, which are crucial to the successful manufacturing of our products.
-Further, we depend on our fill-finish partners to ensure quality products and our partners' failure to deliver a consistent supply of high-quality products is a risk to the husiness
+Further, we depend on our fill-finish partners to ensure quality products and our partners' failure to deliver a consistent supply of high-quality products is a risk to the business.